 My quest for the most comfortable bike is designed to be as objective as possible.

-It starts with the mobile phone (Huawei Mate 10 Pro) and a Vibration meter app that uses a phone accelerometer to measure, as the name suggests, vibrations.
+It all started with the mobile phone (Huawei Mate 10 Pro) and a Vibration meter app that uses a phone accelerometer to measure, as the name suggests, vibrations.
 The less overall vibration score measured in m/s2 the more comfortable the ride should be.

 The ride that I measure contains 2 different scenarios.

 First is a forest path with a lot of tree roots and different big and small bumps.
 It measures 720 meters and it emulates a challenging gravel riding (but not true singletrack because I believe that gravel bikes are no mountain bikes and should not be measured in MTB conditions).

 The second is a true gravel road with only very small bumps and rocks.
 It measures 350 meters and I use it to emulate gravel racing.

 The first route is more challenging that is why I measure the vibrations while going at steady 15 km/h on average.
 The second route is used to emulate a fast gravel riding that is why I go there with speed around 35 km/h.

 I do at least 3 runs always in the same direction and following the same route.
 If the measurements are very similar then I calculate the average.
 If there is an odd measurement I discard it and go one more time.
 Most of the time 3 runs is enough, especially on slow forest runs (the fast gravel route is producing much more vibrations so sometimes the results may vary more).

 I measure both the front and the rear comfort of the bike.